ebikandi/the-postman-always-rings-twice/README.md

 If you want to develop some new feature, you can try with ***npm run start-dev***.
 This will build and start an app whennever a change is made in any file.

+After getting the app run, the StandardInputCarrier will be instantiated and initialiazed.
+So you could input some data (respecting the format in the statement) or run a simulation using the predefined commands.
+Remember:

+- **sim**.
+It will start a simulation sending a parcel each second to the PostWoman.
+Only logs referring to parcels' state will be prompt.
+- **sim --v**.
+It will start a simulation like the one above, but this time in verbose mode.
+This means that despite the parcel logs, it will prompt each parcel that is going to be sent to the PostWoman.
+Good to check the overall behaviour and if that the priorities are respected.
+- **stop**.
+Stops the currently running simulation.
+Anyway, this only stops to send parcels to the PostWoman, so if there is any retry waiting parcel when we type this, the PostWoman will try to send those.
+- **exit** Quits the carrier and ends the process.

 To run the tests, type ***npm test***.
 This way, we will run the tests written using [jest](https://facebook.github.io/jest/).